How to Define Your Agency’s Core Values & Setup Your Team for Success

 Behavioral interviewing can be a great way to see if a candidate is not only qualified but also a good fit within the established culture.

 At Zappos, the core value phrasing has stayed the same since they were introduced.
 These 10 still represent the traits the company embodies.
 However, Kelly has seen some things change, as they’ve gotten lax over the years.
-She says culture should be treated like a plant or pet – it needs to be cared for because it can’t feed itself.
-It’s the company and employees jobs to feed the culture in order to keep it alive and thriving.
+Treat culture like a plant or pet; care for it because it can’t feed itself.
+It’s the company’s and employees’ jobs to feed the culture in order to keep it alive and thriving.

 How to Weed Out a Bad Culture Fit

 Would you ever offer a new hire one month’s salary to quit?
-That’s exactly what Zappos does as part of their 11 week training program.
-In week 3 they have a private conversation with each trainee for feedback and offer them a month’s salary if they feel they aren’t the right fit for the job.
+That’s exactly what Zappos does as part of its 11-week training program.
+In week 3 they have a private conversation with each trainee for feedback.
+Then offer them one month’s salary as severance pay, if they feel they aren’t the right fit for the job.